-Far from Zurich, the glacier shaped landscape allows an usual access to lower water-carrying layers.
-After ten years enclosed between gravel and rock, the waters turns up in the wall of an ancient tunnel.
+Far from Zurich, the glacier shaped landscape allows usual access to lower water-carrying layers.
+After ten years enclosed between gravel and rock, the waters turn up in the wall of an ancient tunnel.

 We want to understand the spatial characteristics drawn by light and sound and create a new perception of these places.
 What spatial qualities can we find in these partially hidden underground landscapes?
 And how can we present these discoveries in an audiovisual work?